fostroll/mordl/doc/README_FEAT.md

 * `feats_prune_coef=0` means "do not use feats";
 * `feats_prune_coef=None` means "use all feats";
 * default `feats_prune_coef=6`.

+**embs**: `dict` with paths to the embeddings file as keys and corresponding embeddings models as values.
+If tagger needs to load any embeddings model, firstly, model is looked up it in that `dict`.

+During init, **embs** is copied to the `emb` attribute of the creating object, and this attribute may be used further to share already loaded embeddings with another taggers.

 **NB**: the argument is relevant only if **feat** is not from FEATS field.